AbdullahZaied/COVID-19/README.md

-This is a game in development phase.
+This is an FPS game in development phase.